 Joe Biden’s proposed infrastructure spending bill is prominent in the news.
 SD Gov. Kristi Noem was “shocked by how much doesn’t go into infrastructure”, then hinted that she didn’t know the definition of infrastructure.
 In fairness, infrastructure can be a broadly used term, and would be better understood if categorized into “public” and “private” infrastructure.

 Broadly defined, “Infrastructure” is “the basic physical and organizational structures and facilities (e.g. buildings, roads, power supplies) needed for the operation of a society or enterprise”.
 Typically, government has been the carrier, or initiator, after which private forces have been the users or enhancers.
 Examples are large highways, dams, energy projects or airports (too big or risky for private investment) which government initiates for the future best interests of the country.
-Private contractors build these facilities, which are subsequently used by private cars, buses, planes, water or energy companies, and sometimes local utilities or municipalities.
+Typically, private contractors build these facilities (with public money), which are subsequently used by private cars, buses, planes, water or energy companies, and sometimes local utilities or municipalities.
 This relationship has worked well for water and energy (think back to large publicly financed dams of the 30s), aircraft (think of government nurturing of the aircraft industry and public airports) and travel (think of the Interstate Freeway system, initiated in the 50s).
 Currently, Democrats want to make as much infrastructure “public” as possible, while Republicans will try to “privatize”.
 Public interests insure service for all (sometimes at a loss) while Private interests tend to produce “milk runs” (profitable services that serve a more limited geographic market).
 Infrastructure investment should follow three rules: a) Be viable future technology so that investment is not “leapfrogged” by another technology (wasting money) b) provide the greatest good for the greatest number (broad service while not running at a loss) and c) provide the best opportunity to be run by private forces.